Why this CWNA training course?

 CWNA Course Pre-requisites

-Before joining the course, students should:
+Before joining the course, attendees should have experience with:

-- Understand switched Ethernet LANs and MAC addressing;
+- Switched Ethernet LANs and MAC addressing;

-- Understand IP addressing, configuration and troubleshooting;
+- IP addressing, configuration and troubleshooting;

 This course helps attendees prepare for the Certitrek CWNA-108 exam.